Gadabuursi: 19th Century

 All the trade routes linking Harar to the Somali coast passed through the Somali and Oromo territories where the Gadabuursi held a significant monopoly on the trade routes to the coast.

 Wehib M. Ahmed (2015) mentions that the Gadabuursi dominated sections of the trade routes connecting Harar to Zeila in the History of Harar and the Hararis:

 "In the 19th century the jurisdiction of the Amirs was limited to Harar and its close environs, while the whole trade routes to the coast passed through Oromo and the Somali territories.
 There were only two practicable routes: one was the Jaldeissa, through Somali Issa and Nole Oromo territories, the other of Darmy through the Gadaboursi.
 The Somali, who held a monopoly as transporters, took full advantage of the prevailing conditions and the merchants were the victim of all forms of abuse and extortion...
 Under the supervision of these agents the caravan would be entrusted to abbans (caravan protector), who usually belonged to the Issa or Gadaboursi when destined to the coast and to Jarso when destined for the interior."

 Elisée Reclus (1886) describes one of the ancient routes from Harar to Zeila ascending the Darmi Pass which crosses the heartland of the Gadabuursi country:

 "Two routes, often blocked by the inroads of plundering hordes, lead from Harrar to Zeila.
 One crosses a ridge to the north of the town, thence redescending into the basin of the Awash by the Galdessa Pass and valley, and from this point running towards the sea through Issa territory, which is crossed by a chain of trachytic rocks trending southwards.
 The other and more direct but more rugged route ascends north-eastwards towards the Darmi Pass, crossing the country of the Gadibursis or Gudabursis.
 The town of Zeila lies south of a small archipelago of islets and reefs on the point of the coast where it is hemmed in by the Gadibursi tribe.
 It has two ports, one frequented by boats but impracticable for ships, whilst the other, not far south of the town, although very narrow, is from 26 to 33 feet deep, and affords safe shelter to large craft."

+Mons.
+Taurin Cahagne (1882) describes the Gadabuursi as skilled raiders across the Zeila plains to Harar:

+"On the 12th we arrived near the torrent of Cotté, which, rising among the Gadibursi, between the Issa and the tribes along the road to Berbera, flows toward the Danakil, crossing immense plains.
+We had stopped at the camp of Cotté, on the banks of the stream of the same name.
+Its waters, when it has any, flow along this route from the territory of the Gadibursi, who live between the Issa and the Bartri, as far as the road to Berbera.
+The Gadibursi enjoy a great reputation as brigands and are much feared by the Issa, upon whom they always fall unexpectedly thanks to the skill of their horses."